CHANDRAKANTH09/Military-tank-detection/README.md

 ## Resulting Video
 As mentioned above, the resulting video will save to wherever you set the ``--output`` command line flag path to.
 I always set it to save to the 'outputs' folder.
 You can also change the type of video saved by adjusting the ``--output_format`` flag, by default it is set to AVI codec which is XVID.

-Example video showing tracking of all coco dataset classes:

 ## Filter Classes that are Tracked by Object Tracker